Skip to main content

 Dr Fiona Pienaar, Senior Clinical Advisor

-Fiona is the Senior Clinical Advisor for Mental Health Innovations, responsible for ensuring the organisation is abreast of global and national mental health trends, research and developments.
-Previously, Fiona was Director of Clinical Services at Place2Be.
-Fiona has over 30 years experience of teaching in primary and intermediate schools, as well as experience in special educational needs, school counselling, counsellor education, mental health resource development, mentoring programmes, private practice and mental health research.
-Fiona has also taught postgraduate counselling at the University of Auckland and University of Cambridge and the CONTED programme at the University of Oxford.
-Fiona has a PhD in Behavioural Science from the Faculty of Medical and Health Sciences at the University of Auckland, a MEd in Counselling, a Professional Certificate in Coaching and various other counselling, teaching and special needs qualifications.
-She is currently based in Auckland, New Zealand.
+Fiona is Senior Clinical Advisor at Mental Health Innovations, ensuring the organisation stays informed on global and national mental health trends, research, and developments.
+Previously, she was Director of Clinical Services at Place2Be.
+With over 30 years of experience in teaching, special educational needs, school counselling, mental health resource development, mentoring, private practice, and research, Fiona has also taught postgraduate counselling at the University of Auckland, University of Cambridge, and the University of Oxford’s CONTED programme.
+She holds a PhD in Behavioural Science from the University of Auckland, an MEd in Counselling, a Professional Certificate in Coaching, and other counselling, teaching, and special needs qualifications.
+Fiona is currently based in Auckland, New Zealand.

 Sarah Kendrick, Clinical Director

-Sarah has been Clinical Director at Mental Health Innovations (MHI) since October 2020, having joined MHI as Head of Quality in May 2019.
-She has over 20 years post-qualification experience as a Psychotherapist and in various managerial and frontline roles.
-Sarah's working life began in children's homes and reaching for an understanding of children with systemic and prolonged disadvantage and distress in their lives was instrumental in setting the path for her career.
-She has worked with children and families therapeutically in school, clinics, social care, nursery, youth offending and community settings throughout her career.
-Sarah has an abiding interest in early intervention in mental health and retains faith in the potential for development of emotional capital and resilience at every stage of life.
+Sarah has been Clinical Director at Mental Health Innovations (MHI) since October 2020, after joining as Head of Quality in May 2019.
+With over 20 years of experience as a Psychotherapist and in managerial and frontline roles, Sarah began her career in children’s homes, which shaped her focus on children facing systemic disadvantage.
+She has worked therapeutically with children and families in schools, clinics, social care, youth offending, and community settings.
+Sarah is passionate about early intervention in mental health and believes in the potential for developing emotional resilience at every life stage.

 Sarah Kendrick.png